CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 ## DMARC and DNS

 DMARC makes use of DNS and email.
-As a domain owner you can add a DMARC record record to your DNS settings, and inside this record you can specify how you would like receivers to handle messages that do not match DKIM and SPF.
+As a domain owner you can add a DMARC record to your DNS settings, and inside this record you can specify how you would like receivers to handle messages that do not match DKIM and SPF.
 Do you want receivers to throw these messages away, or should they be placed in the inbox anyway?
 Or do you want receivers to quarantine the messages and put